Executive Director and Founder

 Donnell Potts was promoted to Chief of Programs in 2019.
 Prior to this role, Potts directed the Sasha Bruce House emergency shelter.
 He began his career in human services in 2004 as a teacher in the family home program at Boys Town.
 Along with his wife, they cared for more than 80 troubled youth.
 In 2012, Potts was promoted to Director of Residential Services at Boys Town.
 He spearheaded a collaboration with court social services and established the “Cool House” program in the District.
 During his career, Potts has received multiple accolades including Most Outstanding Youth Advocate in D.C. from the Consortium of Child Welfare in 2008, the P.G.
 County Outstanding Advocate, 2015, and Youth Advocate of the Year 2016, from Men of Change.

-As Director of Individual Giving, Rico oversees the organization’s annual giving and major gifts program.
+As Director of Development and External Relations, Rico oversees the organization’s fundraising and communications efforts.
 Mr. Rico has more than ten years of experience working in the civil rights, education, healthcare, and social justice sectors where he has brought together caring philanthropists looking to make a difference in the lives of others in their community.
 He is committed to working with donors to help them meet their philanthropic goals, while supporting our efforts to end youth homelessness.
 Rico lives in Adams Morgan in DC, and is a proud Hoya with a BS and MA from Georgetown University.

 Board Of Directors